tire95/CyberSecurity-Project-Unsecure-Version/README.md

 	account.setPassword(passwordEncoder.encode(password));

-FLAW 2:
+**FLAW 2:**

 OWASP A2: Broken Authentication - Session ID is not invalidated after a period of inactivity.

 Solution: The easiest solution is to add `server.session.timeout=300` to `application.properties` - this makes the session expire after 5 minutes of inactivity - and `<meta http-equiv="refresh" content="300"></meta>` to the head of `notebook.html` - this makes `notebook.html` autorefresh after 5 minutes of inactivity, and since the session has expired at this point, the browser is directed back to the login page.
-Inactivity, in this case, means that the user has not committed any changes in the application, i.e. logging out, creating a new note, or deleting an existing note; in other words, simply writing something into a field will not restart the timer.
+Inactivity, in this case, means that the user has not committed any changes to the application, i.e. logging out, creating a new note, or deleting an existing note; in other words, simply writing something into a field will not restart the timer.

 We can also add a timer to `notebook.html` that tells when the session will timeout; add `<b>Session will timeout in <span id='timer'></span></b>` to the pages's body, and add the following to the page's head: